Justin8912/Ochem-Lab-Website/README.md

         - The subsequent lines: `Monday: 1-23-23...` will be shown as list elements coming one after the other.
         - In this document, text will be displayed in the order in which you add it into the document.
     - Please separate separate information by a blank line.

+Once you make all the necessary changes, run the following command in your terminal: `npm run build`.
+This updates the bundle that is created by the compiler and will render the changes to your webpage.